irregularchat/Counter_Malign_Information_Training/README.md

 ### Obsidian
 This markdown structure is best when used with [Obsidian](https://obsidian.md/)

-To expand or collapse sections/headers in a note Top Menu > Insert > {"Fold" or “Unfold”}  or configure a keyboard shortcut using the app preferences
+To expand or collapse sections/headers in a note Top Menu > Insert > {"Fold" or "Unfold"}  or configure a keyboard shortcut using the app preferences

 ## Troubleshooting
 ### sed on MacOS